 The course deals with the characterization of patterns of molecular quantized energy levels in rotational, vibrational and electronic spectra of both linear and nonlinear molecules.
-Other Topics include photoelectron spectroscopy and magnetic resonances; introduction to statistical thermodynamics including partition functions and calculations of various thermodynamics properties, equilibrium constants and rate constants.
+Other topics include photoelectron spectroscopy and magnetic resonances; introduction to statistical thermodynamics including partition functions and calculations of various thermodynamics properties, equilibrium constants and rate constants.
+Credit will be granted for only one of CHEM 332 or CHEM 330.
 Prerequisite: CHEM 331.
-Credit will be granted for only one of CHEM 332 and CHEM 330.
 Three credits and lab/tutorial.